-Information about MPI functions invoked by the application processes.
+- Information of MPI functions invoked by the application processes.
 Each function invocation generates two records: one when a process calls the function and another one when the function returns.
-A pair of these records represents a "state": the first one indicates when the process enters a given state, the second when the process exits from it.
-States are defined on a process-by-process basis.
+A pair of these records represents a "state": the first one indicates when the process enters in a given state, the second when the process exits from it.
+States are defined in a process-by-process basis.
 There are no "global" states.
 The most relevant fields of the state records are:

-- Process identifier
+- o Process identifier

-- Timestamp
+- o Timestamp

-- Record type (state start/state end, MPI function)
+- Record type (state start / state end, MPI function)

-- Information about message interchanges, only for point-to-point operations.
-Two

-records are generated per message, one when generated and another one when
+- Information of message interchanges, only for point-to-point operations.
+Two records are generated per message, one when generated and another one when received.

-received.
 The basic information of the message records includes:

-- Process identifier
+- o Process identifier

-- Timestamp
+- o Timestamp

-- Record type, or operation (send/receive)
+- Record type, or operation (send / receive)

-- Identifier of the "other" party (destination for a send, source for a receive)
+- Identifier of the "other" node (destination for a send, source for a receive)

-- A message tag
+- \circ A message tag

-- Message size
+- o Message size

-From now on, we will use these abbreviations: SS means State-Start, SE means State-End, MS means Message-Send, and MR means Message-Receive.
+From now on, we will use this way of referencing trace records: SS means State-Start, SE means State-End, MS means Message-Send, and MR means Message-Receive.

-A trace file can be analyzed using tools such as Jumpshot [29], distributed with MPE.
-Figure 1 shows a screenshot of this tool analyzing a CG.W.8 benchmark (Conjugate Gradient with 8 tasks, class W, included in the well-known NAS Parallel Benchmarks, NPB [2]).
+A trace file can be analyzed using tools such as Jumpshot [30], distributed with MPE.
+Fig. 1 shows a screenshot of this tool analyzing a CG.W.8 benchmark (Conjugate Gradient with 8 tasks, class W, included in the well-known NAS Parallel Benchmarks, NPB [2]).
 The legend (left) indicates the color codes used in the bars that represent states.
 Messages are represented by arrows.

 This way of generating trace files has some limitations.
-For our purposes, two are the most relevant:
+For our purposes, two are the most relevant ones.